DeepRegNet/DeepReg/docs/source/docs/registry.md

 ### Instantiate a class

 To instantiate a registered example in `REGISTRY`, we call `build_from_config` , which allows creating a class instance from a config directly.
-This allows for the simplification of the config file such that each configuration only needs to provide the name of the class and the arguments to build the class for use.
+The config should be a dictionary containing the key `name` and other required keys for the class.
+Please check the [configuration documentation](configuration.html) and the docstring of the related classes for detailed configuration requirements.
+The path of the registered classes are resumed in the [registered classes](registered_classes.html) page.

 For instance, to instantiate a UNet class,